marciosaraujo/marciosaraujo/README.md

 ## 👤 About Me

 Infrastructure and **Site Reliability Engineering (SRE)** professional with **20+ years** in operations, modernization, and infrastructure automation.
-Currently **Senior SRE/DevOps @ Stone Co.** — focused on reliability, observability, and cloud-native architectures on Azure.
+Currently **Senior SRE/DevOps** — focused on reliability, observability, and cloud-native architectures on Azure.

 - 🚀 Specialist in transitioning traditional infrastructure to **cloud-native environments**
 - ⚙️ Strong background in **IaC**, **GitOps**, and **CI/CD pipeline** design at scale